Arch-Network/arch-cli/README.md

 arch-cli deploy <example_name>
 ```

-Compiles and deploys the specified program to the arch-bitcoin network.
+Compiles and deploys the specified program to the Arch Network network.

 ### Stop the development server